Claire Dean

 The Lares Trek

-Why trek the Lares Trail
+Why Trek the Lares Trail

 The Lares Trek to Machu Picchu is classed as the most cultural trek in The Cusco region.
 The Lares trek passes through tiny villages that are home to Quechua-speaking communities who still live in the traditional way, as their ancestors have done for centuries.
 They practice weaving, farming, and herding to this day using ancestral techniques passed down through the generations.